top_heading

 [112:4] None equals Him.”

-God gave the specific words to Adam and Eve for their redemption and He has also given us the similar words sura Al-Fatihah consisting of 7 verses, 28 words and 139 letters for our redemption as His system never changes.
+God gave the specific words to Adam and Eve for their redemption and He has also given us the similar words in surah al-Faatihah consisting of 28 words and 139 letters in 7 verses for our redemption as His system never changes.

-[7:23] They (Adam and Eve) said, “Our Lord, we have wronged our souls, and unless You forgive us and have mercy on us, we will be losers.”
+[7:23] They (Adam and Eve) said, “Our Lord, we have wronged our souls, and if You do not forgive for us and have mercy on us, we will be with the losers.”

-[2:37] Then, Adam received from his Lord words, whereby He redeemed him.
-He is the Redeemer, Most Merciful.
+[2:37] Then Adam had received words from his Lord, so He turned to him.
+Indeed, He is the Redeemer, the Merciful.

 a.
 Honoring God (1:1)